asankah/asankah.github.io/content/content/blog/ansible-cli-sugar.md

    $ chmod +x ansible-by-proxy
    ```

-3. In that same directory, create symlinks to the file that have the same name
+3. Create symlinks to the file that have the same name as hostnames or groups as
-   as:
+   described in the includes:

    ```sh
    $ ln -s ansible-by-proxy atlanta